alexanian/socratic-form-microscopy/_posts/2017-11-12-the-graph-model-of-conflict-resolution-sensitivity-analysis.md

 [10 minute read]
 </p>

-<a href="/2017/11/05/gmcr-for-dummies/">Last week</a>, I used the Graph Model of Conflict Resolution to find a set of stable equilibria in the present conflict between North Korea and the USA.
+<a href="{{ site.baseurl }}/2017/11/05/gmcr-for-dummies/">Last week</a>, I used the Graph Model of Conflict Resolution to find a set of stable equilibria in the present conflict between North Korea and the USA.
 They were:

 <ul>
  	<li>The tense status quo (s.
 0)</li>